-Culture of memory, Decolonization, Reappraisal of the colonial past
+Culture of memory, Decolonisation, Reappraisal of the colonial past

 The project “(De)colonial Film Archives” advocates for the opening of film archives that hold material from colonial contexts.
 For this purpose, an interactive map has been developed which provides locations with geodata, information about the archives, pictures and contact details on the internet.
 The majority of these are European archives, which today store film material that was produced in colonial contexts.